 I’m not going to rant on about using a commercial photographer because ultimately people will do whatever they feel is right at the time.
 What I will say is that on this particular job I received feedback that proved to me why it’s worthwhile considering it.

-One comment really struck a cord and that was from the person that commissioned me to do the work:
+One comment really struck a chord and that was from the person that commissioned me to do the work:

 “I didn’t think we had the sort of place that would look good in photos, you’ve made what we do look amazing”